 In the case of Indra Sawhney, the right to equality is also recognized as one of the basic features of the Indian constitution.
 Hence it cannot be destroyed even by an amendment of the constitution under Article 368 of the constitution.
 Though this provision supports reasonable classification, it clearly prohibits class legislation.
 This is well explained in the case of Air India v.
 Nargesh Meerza Regulation (AIR 1981 SC 1829).

-The court then held that an air hostess on the ground of pregnancy was unreasonable and arbitrary; it was a violation of Article 14 under the constitutional law of India.
-The regulation did not restrict marriage after four years and if an air hostess after having fulfilled the condition became pregnant, there was no ground why first pregnancy should stand in the way of her running service, to which the court said that the termination of service on pregnancy was manifestly unreasonable and arbitrary.
-On the basis of law being completely unreasonable and arbitrary, the impugned law was held to be in violation of Article 14 of the Indian constitution.
+The court then held that an air hostess on the grounds of pregnancy was unreasonable and arbitrary; it was a violation of Article 14 under the constitutional law of India.
+The regulation did not restrict marriage after four years and if an air hostess after having fulfilled the condition became pregnant, there was no ground why the first pregnancy should stand in the way of her running service, to which the court said that the termination of service on pregnancy was manifestly unreasonable and arbitrary.
+Based on the law being completely unreasonable and arbitrary, the impugned law was held to violate Article 14 of the Indian constitution.

 Important Mains Questions Series for Judiciary, APO & University Exams